Adarsh-K/Amount-of-water-flowing-out-of-Dam-using-Regression/README.md

 Run the file named WateroutflowingDam.m which does the following:
 1. Loads the dataset DamWaterLevelData.mat and visualises it
 2. Feature mapping for the Polynomial Regression
-3. Learning corve for the Regression
+3. Learning curve for the Regression
 4. Gives Error on the Test set
 5. Uses the Cross-Validation set for selecting "best" lambda